Dennisdude/ScreenStack/README.md

 # ScreenStack

-A movie watchlist application that allows users to search for movies using The Movie Database (TMDb) API and maintain their personal collection of films to watch.
+A movie and TV show watchlist application that allows users to discover trending content, search for movies and series using The Movie Database (TMDb) API, and maintain their personal collection of films and shows to watch.

 ## Features

-- Search movies by title using TMDb API
+- Search movies and TV shows by title using TMDb API
+- Discover trending movies and TV series
-- Add movies to your personal watchlist
+- Add movies and TV shows to your personal watchlist
-- Remove movies from your watchlist
+- Remove items from your watchlist
+- Filter and search within your watchlist
 - PostgreSQL database for data persistence

+## Tech Stack

+### Frontend
+- React 19
+- Vite
+- Tailwind CSS (for styling)
+- React Router DOM (for navigation)

+### Backend
+- Node.js
+- Express.js
+- PostgreSQL
+- TMDb API

 ## Prerequisites